FrontEnd-classroom-assignments/quiz-input/README.md

 Create a new React component `QuizForm`.
 In that component implement the following simple quiz:

 ### Step 1.
 Collect questions (1 point)
-- Allow the user to type a question and select its difficulty level: "Easy", "Medium", or "Hard".
+- Allow the user to type a question.
-- On clicking "Add Question", the question and level should be added to an array in state.
+- On clicking "Add Question", the question should be added to an array in state.
 - Clear the form after submission.

 ### Step 2.
 Play Random Question (2 points)